BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The potential cost savings, flexibility and scalability continue to attract enterprises to cloud computing.
-But the cloud also represents a paradigm shift for users, who need to learn new services, tools and processes.
+But the cloud also represents a paradigm shift for users, who need to learn services, tools and processes.

 On top of that, many companies prefer -- or are considering -- a move to multi-cloud environments, containers and microservices.
-All of this points to a pressing need for cloud computing training, certifications and new courses of instructions.
+All of this points to a pressing need for cloud computing training, certifications and courses of instructions.